 Ever been to a website and found yourself frustrated because you couldn’t find the information you were looking for quickly?
 Maybe the structure is really confusing or you find yourself having to click through way too many pages to finally find what you were looking for.
 UX is a phrase that was originally coined by Don Norman who became the go-to user experience/usability consultant in the 1990s.
 His university studies in electrical engineering and psychology gave him the insight and the skills to see what was needed and provide what seems like an obvious point – that to gain fans, you need to focus on the needs of the visitor and make their journey through your website as simple as possible.

 The rules about SEO are constantly evolving, mainly thanks to Google’s constant crackdown on shady practices.
 But this has resulted in an unexpected benefit for users in that, as part of the optimisation process, Google takes the quality of the experience that users are having on your website into account and with the incorporation of machine learning into its ranking signals, this development is about to rapidly accelerate.
 Therefore, having a good UX factor in combination with effective SEO implementation usually results in a big win for your organic rankings.User experience, or UX, isn’t a new concept for business.
-However, organisations sometimes… Click To Tweet
+However, organisations sometimes underestimate just how important it is to SEO.
+Click To Tweet

 There are a few quick wins you can use to make your website more UX- friendly and help your organic rankings: